-25.2.1.4 Transfer File Targets
+27.2.1.4 TRANSFER FILE TARGETS

-The Transfer File Target in Event Manager allows the transfer of files to or from other servers via SFTP, FTP, FTPS, or HTTP/S PUT or GET in Cerberus FTP Server.
+The Transfer File Target in Event Manager allows the transfer of a file to or from other servers via SFTP, FTP, FTPS, or HTTP/S PUT or GET in Cerberus FTP Server.
 This feature brings integrated functionality making it easy to send or receive a file and capture any messages directly within Cerberus.

-25.2.2 Adding a New Event Target
+27.2.2 Adding a New Event Target